rahavdayan/pinns-model/README.md

 Follow the official [VSCode Python Tutorial](https://code.visualstudio.com/docs/python/python-tutorial) to install Python support.

 You can use either **standard Python** or **Anaconda**.

+> **🔧 Important:** If you don’t already have Python installed on your system, [download and install Python](https://www.python.org/downloads/) before continuing.
+Make sure to:
+> - Check the box **“Add Python to PATH”** during installation.
+> - Confirm that you can run `python` and `pip` from your terminal or command prompt.
+> - This allows VSCode to detect the interpreter for your virtual environment.

 ### 3. Create and Activate a Virtual Environment